datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 `@instructions`
-Arrange `data` so that vehicles with the same number of cylinder `(cyl)` appear next to each other.
+Arrange `data` in a new object called cylinders, so that vehicles with the same number of cylinder `(cyl)` appear next to each other.
 In addition, heavier cars should appear before lighter cars.

 `@hint`